-01 Dec Don’t Sign Arbitration Agreements and Consider Rescinding Them If You Still Can
+01 Dec Don’t Sign a Nursing Home Arbitration Agreement and Consider Rescinding Them If You Still Can

 Despite recent efforts by the Obama administration to ban such agreements, Nursing homes are continuing to attempt to obtain arbitration agreements taking away the rights of elder and disabled patients and their loved ones as part of admissions.